 Basalt home prices are not only among the most expensive in Colorado, but Basalt real estate also consistently ranks among the most expensive in America.

-Basalt is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Basalt is a town of professionals, managers, and service providers.
-There are especially a lot of people living in Basalt who work in sales jobs (12.05%), management occupations (12.05%), and business and financial occupations (9.78%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Basalt is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Basalt is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Basalt who work in sales jobs (12.88%), management occupations (12.06%), and art, media, and design (9.31%).

 Of important note, Basalt is also a town of artists.
 Basalt has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Basalt’s character.

+Basalt is a somewhat ethnically-diverse town.
 The people who call Basalt home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Basalt residents report their race to be White, followed by Asian.
+The greatest number of Basalt residents report their race to be White, followed by Black or African-American.
 Basalt also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.17% of the town’s residents.
-Important ancestries of people in Basalt include English, German, Norwegian, and Polish.
+People of Hispanic or Latino origin account for 18.77% of the town’s residents.
+Important ancestries of people in Basalt include English, Irish, Italian, and European.

 The most common language spoken in Basalt is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Italian.